-The Vocational Rehabilitation program provides offers a variety of services to those with disabilities.
+The Vocational Rehabilitation program offers employment services to people with disabilities to demonstrate that vocational rehabilitation is an employment program.
 Their goal is to help enter the workforce or keep a job.

 Website: https://des.az.gov/services/employment/rehabilitation-services/vocational-rehabilitation